H-Lupercal/Dudleya_setchellii_genomes/README.md

 encoding; and mtDNA analyses use the 44,930 bp high-confidence unique track, leaving repeat-rich mtDNA regions out of population-genetic interpretation.

-## Canonical References
+## Reference FASTAs

-Use these files for the next mapping and population-analysis steps:
+These are the reference FASTAs used for mapping and downstream analysis:

 ```text
 dudleya_organelle_reference_verification/references/chloroplast.normalized.fa